temporalio/documentation/docs-src/php/activities.md

 An Activity is a manifestation of a particular Task in the business logic.

-Activities are defined as methods of a plain PHP interface annotated with `#[ActivityInterface]` (you can use PHP 8 attributes in PHP7 as well).
+Activities are defined as methods of a plain PHP interface annotated with the `#[ActivityInterface]` attribute.

 Each method defines a single Activity type.
 A single Workflow can use more than one Activity interface and call more that one Activity method from the same interface.